 With our guides you can walk the streets of Pärnu but also have a cycling tour.
 Some of the boldest and fittest guides have done tours on Segway PT personal transporters too.
 Naturally, tourist guides can be booked for your car and coach tours.

-Our guides also run free walks (in Estonian) on the Day of Pärnu in early April every year and are involved in the activities of the Museum Night on the third Saturday of May.
-During the summer season we have many walks in different languages, walks are free or ticketed events, and they usually begin at Pärnu Tourist Information Centre (Uus Str 4).
+Our guides also run free tours (in Estonian) on the Day of Pärnu in early April every year and are involved in the activities of the Museum Night on the third Saturday of May.
+During the summer season we have many walks in different languages, both free and ticketed events.